onap/policy-parent/docs/apex/APEX-Developer-Guide.rst

                package to do all files) and right click JAutodoc  Add Header

             #.
-To add JAutodoc stubs to a files, select on a file (or on
+To add JAutodoc stubs to files, select on a file (or on
                the package to do all files) and right click JAutodoc Add Javadoc

 Using Checkstyle